Skip page header and navigation

 The bill to prohibit donkey and horse slaughter has successfully passed both the Agricultural and Environmental Commissions in Brazil’s Congress and is currently being considered by the Committee on Constitution, Justice and Citizenship.
 The final step is the Senate where it is set to become law if agreed by the commission and sanctioned by President Lula.

-We are joined by the Regional Council of Veterinary Medicine, universities and farmers across Brazil, in our calls for Brazil to make the commitment to pass the legislation before it is too late.
+We were joined by the Regional Council of Veterinary Medicine, universities and farmers across Brazil, in our calls for Brazil to make the commitment to pass the legislation before it is too late.

 Speaking on the significance of the G20 summit, Campaign Coordinator at The Donkey Sanctuary, Dr Patricia Tatemoto said: “Brazil has an opportunity to show leadership, recognising the critical role donkeys play across South America and the Global South.
 Donkeys were once central to construction and agriculture across Brazil, and today still work alongside people living in remote regions.